arr199/ImageCompressor/README.md

  ### Features ###

- - Click to upload or drag your image.
+ - Users can click to upload the image or just drag and drop the image in the container.
- - Validations for files other than images.
+ - Select properties like width, height, and quality.
+ - Validate the file to determine whether it is an image or not.

 ## Installation